juliagangi/mybots/README.md

 ![alt text](https://github.com/juliagangi/mybots/blob/finalExperiment/bodyandcycle.png?raw=true)

 ###### The Brain
 Every link has a 3 in 5 chance of receiving a sensor neuron: if the integer randomly selected from [0,4] is greater than 1, a sensor neuron is placed in the given link.
 Every joint receives a motor neuron.
 To form the brain, every motor neuron is connected to the sensor neurons in adjoining links (if they exist).
-Each synapse is given a random weight, which is a floating point number constrained by [-1,1].
+An array is generated that assigns a random weight (a floating point number constrained by [-1,1]) to each synapse.
 The total number of synapses is equal to twice the number of motor neurons (or joints).

 ![alt text](https://github.com/juliagangi/mybots/blob/finalExperiment/braindiagram.png?raw=true)